fabien-marty/redis-tagged-cache/README.md

 - `make lint`: for linting the code
 - `make test`: for executing test

-(the poetry env will be automatically created)
+(the venv will be automatically created)